layfellow/cpanel-cli/README.rst

 `LÉAME en español`_

-A general CLI utility to run common tasks on a cPanel-controlled web site.
+A general CLI utility to run common tasks on a cPanel2-controlled web site.

 Requirements
 ============